pnp/List-Formatting/column-samples/multi-person-mailto/README.md

 ## Summary

-This column formatting sample demonstrates how to add `mailto:` link against each person in multiple selection person column.
+This column formatting sample demonstrates how to add a `mailto:` link for each person in a multiple selection person column.

 ![screenshot of the sample](./assets/screenshot.png)